The Star of Bethlehem

 Jupiter, Venus and the Star Regulus

-Fairly recently, there has been a new theory by a lawyer from Texas.
+More recently, there has been a theory by a lawyer from Texas.
 Rick Larson has done a lot of research and found a new contender.
 He looked at old manuscripts and found that the date of Herod's death might have been copied incorrectly and could well have been in 1 BCE/BC not 4 BCE/BC!
 This gives us another three years to look for stars!

 Mr Larson found that there was a conjunction of Jupiter and Venus in Leo, followed by three conjunctions of Jupiter and the star Regulus (which is in the constellation of Leo the Lion), followed by a second conjunction of Jupiter and Venus in Leo ninth months later.
 And then six months after that Jupiter 'stops' (goes into retrograde) in Virgo.

 In August 3 BCE/BC (-2) there's the first conjunction of Jupiter and Venus in Leo (looking East).
 Then in the following month, September 3 BCE/BC (-2), there's the first meeting of Jupiter and Regulus (looking East).
 The second conjunction of Jupiter and Regulus happened in February 2 BCE/BC (-1) (and looking West) with the third taking place in May 2 BCE/BC (-1) (also looking West).

 Regulus is the brightest star in Leo and thought to be very special.
 The country/nation of Israel is often referred to as the 'Lion of Judah' so this meeting would have been important.